 B. The Department may establish and maintain a list of possible new street names and such list will be available to developers.

-C. The Department will review the proposal to determine that the proposed name is not the same as or so similar to that of an existing street, including "paper" streets that it might be confused with the existing street particularly in emergency communications.
+C. The Department will review the proposal to determine that the proposed name is not the same as or so similar to that of an existing street, including "paper" streets, that it might be confused with the existing street, particularly in emergency communications.
 No new street shall differ only in suffix from that of an existing street.
 Should the proposed name be found the same or too similar, the Department will notify the person submitting the proposal and that person should submit another name.

 D. If the Department finds no problem with the proposed name, it will refer the proposed street name (email is suggested) to the members of the Planning Board, the Town Clerk, the Assessors, the Superintendent of Public Works, the Police Chief, the Fire Chief and the supervisor of the emergency dispatch service (if that is a separate position).
 Recipients will be asked to respond within five working days.
 If no adverse responses are received, the applicant will be advised that the name is acceptable for the new street.

-E. In all instances the Department will endeavor to respond to the request within 10 working days.
+E. In all instances, the Department will endeavor to respond to the request within 10 working days.

 § 430-7.
 Guidelines for street names.

-A. It is strongly suggested that street names be not longer than 20 letters to include spaces and suffix.
+A. It is strongly suggested that street names be not longer than 20 letters, to include spaces and suffix.
 Names reflecting the history of the Town or the section of Town where the street is located will be most appropriate.
 Names memorializing a person are acceptable.
 Names that suggest location in a different part of Town from that proposed will not be acceptable.

-B. Street name suffixes should be appropriate for the location or layout of the street; e.g. "Brook" should be by a brook, "Heights" should be on high ground, "Circle" should have a generally circular shape.
-"Passage" and "Way" would indicate short and perhaps pedestrianonly streets.
+B. Street name suffixes should be appropriate for the location or layout of the street; e.g., "Brook" should be by a brook, "Heights" should be on high ground, "Circle" should have a generally circular shape.
+"Passage" and "Way" would indicate short and perhaps pedestrian-only streets.

 (1) The following suffix names will be considered appropriate only for minor streets: Brook, Circle, Court, Cove, Crescent, Drive, Estate, Field, Flat, Forest, Garden(s), Glen, Green, Haven, Hill, Lane, Meadow(s), Passage, Place, Ridge, Run, Vista.